BasvRossem/WTFZOMFG-Interperter/README.md

 ## Pointer
 The pointer of the program points to a single cell in the memory.
 We can manipulate the pointer by moving it one to the right or left of the memory cells.
 In WTFZOMFG it is also possible to jump the pointer to a specific cell.

-Note that when jumping to a cell, that the numbering of cells start at 0, so the first cell in memory is cell 0, the second cell in memory is cell 1, the third cell in memory is cell 2, and so on.
+Note that when jumping to a cell, that the numbering of cells starts at 0, so the first cell in memory is cell 0, the second cell in memory is cell 1, the third cell in memory is cell 2, and so on.
 # Video
-For a quick overview of the code you are reffered to the video below, which can be found [here](https://www.youtube.com/watch?v=ItVkOeLZ-S0) or below.
+For a quick overview of the code you are referred to the video below, which can be found [here](https://www.youtube.com/watch?v=ItVkOeLZ-S0) or below.
 Not everything could be shown in the video, for example there was no more time to discuss writing WTFZOMFG code yourself, but the [example file](./example.wtf) is quite extensive in its comments.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=ItVkOeLZ-S0
 " target="_blank"><img src="http://img.youtube.com/vi/ItVkOeLZ-S0/0.jpg"